JetBrains/teamcity-s3-artifact-storage-plugin/README.md

 # Configuring

 The plugin adds the Artifacts Storage tab to the Project Settings page in the TeamCity Web UI.
-The tab lists the internal TeamCity artifacts storage displayed by default and marked as active.
+The tab lists the built-in TeamCity artifacts storage displayed by default and marked as active.

 To configure Amazon S3 storage for TeamCity artifacts, perform the following:
 1. Select S3 Storage as the storage type.